Deep Learning the Functional Renormalization Group

 When Eq.~\ref{Eq2} is numerically solved at varying $t'$ for chemical potential fixed at the van Hove filling ($\mu = 4t'$) and at weak-coupling $U=3t$, the Hubbard model in Eq.~\ref{Eq1} experiences three different regimes~\cite{HonerkampSalmhoferPRL}: i) The first regime is close to half-filling, with $t' > -0.2t$ and dominant AF scattering processes between FS regions connected by wave vectors $\sim (\pi,\pi)$.
 These can be seen in Fig.~\ref{figNODE_1}b) (left) as bright features corresponding to repulsive couplings on the line $\text{k}_2-\text{k}_3 \sim (\pi,\pi)$. ii) Further decreasing $t'$, $d$-wave SC takes over, with the dominant $d_{x^2-y^2}$ symmetry of the pairing scattering, as seen from the sign profile of the diagonal features of Fig.~\ref{figNODE_1}b) (central). iii) After a quantum critical point for $t' \sim -0.33t$, scattering processes with small momentum transfer $\text{k}_2-\text{k}_3 \sim (0,0)$ dominate, see bright features in Fig.~\ref{figNODE_1}b) (right), leading to a change of ground state from $d$-wave singlet SC to ferromagnetism (FM).

-{\it The Deep Learning fRG: results and interpretation --} By inspecting the $\mathcal{O}(10^5)$ couplings of the 2-particle vertex functions of Fig.~\ref{figNODE_1}b) just before the fRG flow runs to strong coupling and the one-loop approximation breaks down, we recognize that many of them either have remained marginal or have become irrelevant under the RG flow.
-Only ${\it few}$ of them have grown positively or negatively (bright features) under the RG evolution.
+{\it The Deep Learning fRG: results and interpretation --} By inspecting the $\mathcal{O}(10^5)$ couplings of the 2-particle vertex functions of Fig.~\ref{figNODE_1}b) just before the fRG flow runs to strong coupling and the one-loop approximation breaks down, we recognize that many of them either have remained nearly constant or have become vanishingly small under the RG flow.
+Only {\it few} of them have grown positively or negatively (bright features) under the RG evolution~\cite{note4}.
 However, as mentioned before, contrary to the standard RG procedure for traditional critical phenomena~\cite{Fisher1983}, fermionic fRG does not discard any coupling in the vertex $\text{V}^{\Lambda}(\text{k}_1,\text{k}_2,\text{k}_3)$ during the flow.
 Our approach is to find a simpler representation in a data-driven manner, using the power of neural nets to find useful features.

-To this aim, we implement a flexible dimensionality reduction scheme based on the Parameterized NODE architecture~\cite{Chen2018,Lee2021} suited to the high-dimensional problem at hand.
+In recent years, there have been many developments in utilizing neural networks for predicting sequence data.
+These range from conventional Recurrent Neural Network (RNN), gated RNNs, like the Long Short-Term Memory (LSTM) and those using the gated recurrent unit (GRU)~\cite{goodfellow2016deep}, all the way to Encoder-Decoder with attention~\cite{vaswani2017attention}.
+Since we are interested in finding latent variables whose dynamics itself is governed by an ODE, the natural candidate is a flexible dimensionality reduction scheme based on the Parameterized NODE architecture~\cite{Chen2018,Lee2021}.
 The method, sketched in Fig.~\ref{figNODE_1}a), focuses on three deep neural networks -- the encoder $\mathcal{E}$, the NODE $\mathcal{K}$ and the decoder $\mathcal{D}$.
 The complete action of our model is defined by:

 where $\alpha$, $\beta$, $\gamma$ are parameter sets corresponding to each neural network (details are found in Ref.~\cite{SuppMatt}, and our PyTorch implementation, NeuralFRG, is at Ref.~\cite{NeuralFRG}).
 The ground truth data are generated by solving the fRG problem in Eq.~\ref{Eq2} for 35 values of $t'$ in the range $0 \leq -t'/t < 0.5$ (and $U=3t$), and storing for each $t'$ the whole vertex dynamics, for a total of $\sim7$ thousands collected vertices, each with $\mathcal{O}(N_k^3 \sim 10^5)$ elements.